Be Medicinewise Week 20-26 August 2018

 Each year more than 230,000 Australians are hospitalised with problems caused by their medicine.

-Whether it’s your own medication or someone you love or care for, it’s important to make sure you understand what each medication is for, how to take them correctly and be mindful of potential side effects when combining different medication.
+Whether it’s your own medication or someone you love or care for, it’s important to make sure you understand what each medication is for, how to take them correctly and be mindful of potential side effects when combining different medications.

 Q: If I think my medicine is not working, or making me feel worse, should I just stop taking it or wait until I see my GP before stopping?

-As a general rule, side effects may develop within hours of taking a new medicine if you do not tolerate it.
+Dr Leong: As a general rule, side effects may develop within hours of taking a new medicine if you do not tolerate it.
 Delayed reactions can happen too within days after new medicine is commenced.

 Be guided by your own observation, and do not delay in seeking medical attention if you are getting worse.